Magento SEO Full Guide: Features, Tips, and Best Practices

 Google notices your page through crawling and indexing

-Top Magento SEO Features
+Top 7 Magento SEO Features You Should Utilize

-Now that you understand how Google works, here are the top Magento SEO features you can utilize to improve your search engine position and increase your website’s traffic.
+Here are the top Magento SEO features you can utilize to improve your search engine position and increase your website’s traffic.

 1. XML Sitemap